geeky-lynx/Dancler/DOCUMENTATION.md

 `/experiments` don't affect anything in this repository.
 It's here just for some experiments to test some library's feature, prototyping, innovate,...

-`/libs` contain libraries required for program to work.
+`/libs` contain libraries required for program to work, like Miniaudio.

 `/src` is where all the source code is available.
+All code that is written has to be located here.

+`/src/audio-controls` folder contains functions controlling audio playback through Miniaudio.

+`/src/gui` folder contains functions and instructions for providing Graphical User Interface (GUI) and graphical event handling through function callbacks.

 # Guidelines